antothom/seminararbeit-antoine-thomas/Data_Analysis.md

 higher occupancy.
 In Enz’ and Canina’s study, the impact on hotel revenues and occupancy rates was determined on the basis of price differences among direct competitors in a local market.
-They found that price differences in the average room rate relative to competitors had an impact on revenues and occupancy rates.
-However, relative price differences are not found to cause large fluctuations in occupancy rates.
+They found that price differences of the average room rate relative to competitors has an impact on revenues and occupancy rates.
+However, price differences are generally found to cause rather small impact on occupancy rates.
 On average, a 15-30% higher room rate relative to the competition results in a 3.46% lower occupancy rate.
 A 15-30% lower room rate results in an occupancy rate increase of 5.9%.
 When distinguishing between hotels belonging to a chain and independent hotels, significant differences can be observed.
-It clearly stands out that independent hotels are confronted with lower revenues and occupancy rates (Enz and Canina 2010).
+It clearly stands out that independent hotels are confronted with lower revenues and occupancy rates than chain-affiliated hotels (Enz and Canina 2010).
 These figures, which apply to the European market, were considered to be representative of the market in Munich for the purposes of this work.
-They were extracted in the following analysis and used to determine a price-demand relationship for the hotel market in Munich.
+Their data wes extracted in the following analysis and used to determine a price-demand relationship for the hotel market in Munich.

 ``` r
 # Import of data on RevPAR and occupancy differences (chain v independent)